Membership Number or E-mail Address

 ICAS provides highly valued information resources to our members to allow them to access the detailed knowledge they require to deliver their work to the highest standards.

-ICAS is a professional body for around 19,000 world class business men and women who work in the UK and in more than 100 countries around the world.
+ICAS is a professional body for more than 20,000 world class business men and women who work in the UK and in more than 100 countries around the world.
 Our members have all achieved the internationally recognised and respected CA qualification (Chartered Accountant).
 We are an educator, examiner, regulator, and thought leader.

 We currently have around 3,000 students striving to become the next generation of CAs under the tutelage of our expert staff and members.
 We regulate our members and their firms.
 We represent our members on a wide range of issues in accountancy, finance and business and seek to influence policy in Europe and the UK, always acting in the public interest.

-ICAS is the first professional body for accountants and was created by Royal Charter in 1854.
+ICAS was created by Royal Charter in 1854.

 0131 347 0309; email@example.com